IepIweidieng/TJAPlayer3/tja.md

 * The amount of measures and their total time duration should be consistent among all of the defined "branches"/paths.
   * In TaikoJiro: The first occurring definition determines the timing settings & amount of measures and all definitions are blank-filled to that amount of measures with that timing settings; any definition with a larger amount of measures or inconsistent timing settings causes unintended behaviors.
 * The final effects of non-before&ndash;scoped gimmicky commands should be consistent among all the "branches"/paths, except when the "branch"/path section ends non-before the end of the notechart.
-  * In TaikoJiro 1, such cases are handled as if the "branches"/paths are independent notecharts.
+  * In TaikoJiro 1, such cases are handled as if the "branches"/paths were independent notecharts.

 From: TaikoJiro v1.63